MohamedNassih/Disease-Prediction/README.md

 The project achieved the following results:

-- The best performing model for disease prediction was [insert best model name here], with an accuracy of [insert accuracy here].
+- The best performing model for disease prediction was `Gradient Boosting`, with an accuracy of `98 %`.
-- The most important features for disease prediction were [insert most important features here].

 ## Conclusion